qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

   printf("I print\n");
 }

-// less common condition using switch
+// less common condition: switch
 // branching with multiple choices: switch() switch (a) {
 case 0: // labels need to be integral *constant* expressions (such as enums)